IndicoDataSolutions/finetune/docs/datasetloading.rst

 ===============

 Finetune supports providing input data as a list or as a data generator.
-When a generator is provided as input, finetune takes advantage of the :mod:`tf.data` module for data pipelining
+When a generator is provided as input, finetune takes advantage of the :mod:`tf.data` module for data pipelining.

 Providing text and targets in list format: